Kent keep cool to beat Lancs and win One-Day Cup

-One-Day Cup: Kent end losing streak in finals to beat Lancashire at Trent Bridge
+One-Day Cup: Kent end losing streak in finals to beat Lancs by 21 runs at Trent Bridge

 Last updated on .From the section Counties